The Pros & Cons of Tinting Your Home’s Windows

 Significant Financial Investment

-If you live in an area where you generally spend more money on air conditioning than heating, you can expect tinted windows to save you quite a bit of money in the long run.
-Regardless of where you live, however, getting your windows tinted isn’t cheap.
-While prices will vary, on average, you can expect to pay anywhere from $5 to $8 per square foot for a professional contractor to tint your home’s windows.
+If you live in an area where you generally spend more money on air conditioning than heating, you can expect your house’s tinted windows to save you quite a bit of money in the long run.
+However, regardless of where you live, getting your windows tinted isn’t cheap.

-Unlikely to Increase Your Home’s Value
+Unlikely To Increase Home Value

 Most home improvements can increase the value of your home, though window tinting is unlikely to do so.
-The reason for this is simple: though more and more consumers are discovering the benefits of window tinting, many remain either unaware or unconvinced.
-It’s therefore unlikely that a potential buyer will be prepared to pay more for your home just because you’ve had the windows tinted.
+The reason for this is simple: though more and more consumers are discovering the benefits of home window tinting, many remain unaware or unconvinced.